82 Chibok schoolgirls released in Nigeria

 The next kidnapped girl wasn't found until May 2016, when she wandered out of a Nigerian forest asking for help, according to witnesses.

 Another 21 of the Chibok schoolgirls were handed over to authorities in October 2016.
-The release was the result of a series of negotiations, Nigerian government said at the time.
+The release was the result of a series of negotiations,the government said at the time.